 Cursor path enables you to simulate mouse movements and clicks, which is extremely useful for software training.
 Today’s article will show you how to add cursor paths to your project.

 Adding Cursor Paths

 Step 1: Select the slide you want to insert a cursor path.
 Remember that only one cursor path can be added to each slide.

-Step 2: Go to the Annotations tab > Cursor Path.
+Step 2: Click the Annotations tab > Cursor Path.

-The cursor path will appear in your slide.
+The cursor path will appear in the current slide.
 Each cursor path has a start point (1), an end point (2), and a dotted line (3) presenting the movement of the pointer between these two points.